maksverver/pushfight/README.md

  * List some stats from the final computation
  * Determining the best starting position
  * Finding a compact way to represent the optimal strategy
- * Are there any unreachable positions that I haven't accounted for already?
-   If not, can I prove it?
-I could probably brute-force it with a breadth-first search starting from all initial positions, but it would be expensive.

 ## Puzzles